vikash452/Clash-of-Codes/README.md

    npm i
 4. Run the server using:
    node server.js
-5. Check if node server is running on port 5000 by going typing : localhost:5000 in your browser
+5. Check if node server is running on port 5000 by typing : localhost:5000 in your browser
 6. Open a new terminal (or command line)